CogStack/MedCAT/README.md

 MedCAT v0.4 is available on the [legacy](https://github.com/CogStack/MedCAT/tree/legacy) branch and will still be supported until 1.
 July 2021 (with respect to potential bug fixes), after it will still be available but not updated anymore.

 ## Demo
 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
-Please note that this was trained on MedMentions and contains a small portion of UMLS.
+This was trained on MIMIC-III and all of SNOMED-CT.

 ## Tutorial
 A guide on how to use MedCAT is available in the [tutorial](https://github.com/CogStack/MedCAT/tree/master/tutorial) folder.
 Read more about MedCAT on [Towards Data Science](https://towardsdatascience.com/medcat-introduction-analyzing-electronic-health-records-e1c420afa13a).